 - Recognized by the Ontario Association of Certified Engineering Technicians and Technologists (OACETT), allowing certification and increased employability in both Canada and the US.

-- Graduates can further their education by pursuing a Bachelor of Engineering Technology at the University of Windsor.
-If you are looking for a P.Eng designation, Bachelor of Applied Science at the University of Windsor, Lakehead University (Thunder Bay) or Lawrence Technological University (Southfield Michigan) are good options.
+- Graduates seeking to further their education and attain the P.Eng designation, have the option of pursuing a Bachelor of Applied Science Degree at the University of Windsor, Lakehead University (Thunder Bay), Lawrence Technological University (Southfield Michigan), IT Carlow (Ireland).

-- Common first year between Construction Engineering Technician and Architectural Technology allows for easy transfer between the three programs.
+- Common first-year classes between Construction Engineering Technician and Architectural Technology allows for easy transfer between the three programs.

 - Students have the opportunity to participate in extra-curricular activities such as the Canadian National Concrete Canoe Competition and Habitat for Humanity build projects.